Athens Travel Guide

 Where: Herod Atticus Odeon and other venues,Athens

-When: June to August, annually
+When: June to August 2018

-The city of Athens' cultural showcase is the two-phase Athens Festival, held every summer since 1955 at the magnificent 2,000 year old Herod Atticus Odeon, built in 161 AD, as well as other venues throughout the city.
+The city of Athens' cultural showcase is the two-phase Athens Festival, held every summer since 1955 at the magnificent 2,000-year-old Herod Atticus Odeon, built in 161 AD, as well as other exciting venues throughout the city.
 The ancient tiered theatre nestles at the foot of the Acropolis and during summer and autumn resounds each evening to the tune of symphony orchestras, classical drama and dance, and operatic performances.
-The large and varied programme of international and Greek artists is available from the Athens Festival office on Stadiou Street.
+The large and varied programme of international and Greek artists is available from the Athens Festival office on Stadiou Street or on the official website listed below.
 The summer section of the festival runs from about June to July, while the autumn section covers August to October.
+The festival has been expanding over the years and now fills several new venues, aiming to promote support and love of the arts in Greece and to showcase young talent and trends in music, dance and theatre from Greece and all over the world.<br /><br />

 Traditional Greek Dance Festival